 To the founders of the Trolley Ministry, food is more than sustenance – it is a means by which people can connect and share their love for one another.
 This is how we view pottery too – each vessel embedded with love, hope and peace, connecting the makers and users together in spirit.
 We hope that our works will be a little blessing in your homes, and we’re happy to say that with every vessel you buy, you will join us in being that little blessing to those in our country who have no home to call their own.

-Beyond pledging 20% of our revenue to the Trolley Ministry, we’ve also been volunteering with them and slowly getting to know the homeless friends we’ve had the privilege of meeting.
-If you would like to find out more about the Trolley Ministry or join us for the trolley runs, do drop us a quick note and we’ll get back to you!
+Beyond pledging 20% of our profits to the Trolley Ministry, we’ve also been volunteering with them and slowly getting to know the homeless friends we’ve had the privilege of meeting.
+If you would like to find out more about the Trolley Ministry or join in for the trolley runs, do drop us a quick note and we’ll get back to you!